Shepherd’s Pie

 What You’ll Need To Make Shepherd’s Pie

-- Sour cream, butter, and half & half: These enrich the mashed potatoes, making them creamy and flavorful.
+- Sour cream, butter, and half & half: The combination of these makes the mashed potatoes extra rich, creamy, and flavorful.

-- Bacon: Adds a smoky depth to the filling.
+- Bacon: Adds a smoky depth and heartiness to the filling.

-- Onions and garlic: These aromatics form the base flavor of the filling.
+- Onions and Garlic: Build the savory base of the filling.

 - All-purpose flour: Thickens the filling, ensuring it’s hearty and not too liquidy.

-- Worcestershire sauce: Adds a tangy, meaty depth of flavor.
+- Worcestershire sauce: A splash adds a tangy, meaty depth of flavor.

 - Jump to the printable recipe for precise measurements